satoshi-pes/dc3d_wrapper_go/README.md

 https://go.dev/misc/cgo/fortran/

 #### calling DC3D from golang
-DC3D is coded in Fortran77 and some modification is needed to call from golang.
+DC3D is coded in Fortran77 and some modification is needed to call from golang directly.
 So it is easier to write a wrapper code using "iso_c_binding" introduced from Fortran2003.

-The "iso_c_binding" provides a variable type called c_float, which corresponds to real\*4 in fortran77, and in DC3D variables are declared as real*4, so the wrapper function using "iso_c_binding" is simply as follows:
+The "iso_c_binding" provides a variable type called c_float, which corresponds to real\*4 in fortran77, and in DC3D variables are declared as real\*4, so the wrapper function using "iso_c_binding" is simply as follows:
 ```
 subroutine dc3d_wrapper(a, x, y, z, c, dip, L, W, U1, U2, U3, d1, d2, d3) bind(C)
   use iso_c_binding, only: c_float, c_int